-As many of you may remember, in July 2019 the licence here at Path Hill Farm to grow hemp was revoked by the Home Office, leading to the destruction of a crop worth £200k.
+As many of you may remember, in July 2019 the licence here at Path Hill Farm to grow hemp was revoked by the Home Office.
+This led to the destruction of a crop worth £200k.
 We were faced with a decision: to grow or not to grow?

-Since then, we have continued partnering with farmers across the UK to support hemp growers while we decided what would be the most effective solution to the issues we were facing.
+Since then, we have continued partnering with farmers across the UK.
+We did this to support hemp growers nationwide and strengthen UK grown hemp production.
+In this position, we have had to consider what would be the most effective solution to the issues we were facing.

 As of last week, we have officially submitted our new application to grow hemp in our fields!
-It’s a very exciting moment in Hempen’s journey but we’re not celebrating just yet…
+It’s a very exciting moment in Hempen’s journey.
+Though we are not celebrating just yet…

 Why apply now?

-Applications for licences are accepted from the beginning of January until the end of February.
-An answer does not have to be returned by the Home Office until the end of April, posing a significant problem to farmers planning their rotations for the year.
+Applications for licences are accepted from the beginning of January, until the end of February.
+An answer, does not have to be returned by the Home Office until the end of April.
+This poses a significant problem to farmers planning their rotations for the year.

 In times of crisis, it is understandable to feel fear, judgement and anger.
-When faced with the most serious challenge to our business since we began, we chose to focus on solutions and worked to fulfil our mission to provide hemp solutions for the health of people, community and planet.
+When faced with the most serious challenge to our business since we began, we are choosing to focus on solutions.
+We are worked to fulfil our mission to provide hemp solutions for the health of people, community and planet with determination!

 What’s been happening since the licence was revoked?